-There are two variations of subscriber content:
+There are two types of subscriber content:

 - Subscriber content is the collection of layers published by Esri that requires an organizational subscription account to access.
 Subscriber content does not consume credits.